pnxtech/hydra/README.md

 }
 ```

-The additional fields are defined by the UMF specification and aid Hydra and other distributed systems in the handling of messages.
+The additional fields are defined by the UMF specification and aid Hydra, and other distributed systems in the handling of messages.

 The `createUMFMessage` helper method helps ensure that we're starting with a properly formatted UMF compatible message which we can further extend.